 - transparent, since all criteria are presented in their original form without any transformations in money, energy or whatever common measurement rod.

-- writing scientific publications, technical reports and guidelines;
+- methodological research resulting in scientific publications, technical reports and guidelines

-- training courses on the use of social multi-criteria evaluation for ex ante impact assessment.
+- training courses on the use of social multi-criteria evaluation for public policy analyses.

-CC-MOD collaborates with the main scientific international networks and academic institutions in the field, in particular the European Working Group on Multi Criteria Decision Aid.
+The SMCE team collaborates with the main international scientific networks and academic institutions in the field, such as the European Working Group on Multi Criteria Decision Aid.

 02 May 2019 | 27 Sep 2022

 |Knowledge service | Metadata||Modelling|